oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 ![describe dbinstance](images/desc-db-2.png)

-- It looks like the DB is now up and running !
+9. It looks like the DB is now up and running !
 Let's re-issue the get command :

 ```
-kubectl get singleinstancedatabase sidb-test1
+<copy>kubectl get singleinstancedatabase sidb-test1</copy>
 ```

 Resulting output: